top of page

 There are two ways SAF can be delivered to the end-user:

-Neat (not blended with petroleum-based jet fuel prior to arriving at the airport)
+• Blended with petroleum-based jet fuel prior to arriving at the airport

 SAF is currently qualified and approved for use in existing jet fuel infrastructure as blends only.
-Therefore, if SAF is delivered to the airport neat, it must be blended on-site before going into the aircraft and there may be on-site blending challenges for airports.
+Therefore, if SAF is delivered to the airport neat, it must be blended on-site before going into the aircraft, which may require dedicated blending tanks or other infrastructure.